kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 MoqTransfork instead lets the subscriber indicate if it wants to receive a subscription via streams or datagrams.
 Datagrams should only be used when Groups are smaller than the MTU and the desired latency is smaller than the RTT.
-If so, Groups via datagrams may be silently dropped for whatever reason, saving a few bytes on the wire (~10 per Group) which is desirable for audio use-cases.
+In doing so, Groups sent via datagrams may be silently dropped for whatever reason, saving a few bytes on the wire (~10 per Group) which is desirable for audio use-cases.

 ## Use-Cases
-It's boring, but you should write down what you're trying to accomplish before you start writing a protocol.
+It's boring, but you should write down what you're trying to accomplish before you start designing a protocol especially by committee.

 MoqTransport is intentionally vague and doesn't mention any use-cases.
-This has caused unnecessary or incomplete features, as it's impossible to argue against a feature or suggest alternatives "some application might need it".
+This has caused unnecessary or incomplete features, as it's impossible to argue against a feature or suggest alternatives when "some application might need it".

 MoqTransfork instead includes an Appendix contains a number of media use-cases and recommended approaches that are by no means required or comprehensive.
 This also serves to illustrate the careful layering of Media over QUIC which has otherwise not been documented.